meshcloud/meshcloud-docs/docs/administration.customers.md

 ## Providing access to the managed customer account

-In order to use a customer account, users must be assigned to it.
-In order to access the account with our Partner credentials we must first assign ourself to the account:
+After creation, a customer account contains no users yet.
+Therefore you need to invite your customer's users to their newly created account.
+To do so as a partner, assign yourself to the account to access the account with your Partner credentials:

 1. Go to **Administration &gt; Customers** and click on the **Users** icon on the managed customer account you want to edit.
 2. In the **Customers Users** view click on the button **Add Myself** in the top right corner.
 3. After you have successfully assigned yourself to the account you can now choose the account in the top left drop-down.
 Please select the new managed customer there.
-4. In the toolbox go to **Account &gt; Users** there you can invite and add users to the managed customer account.
+4. In the toolbox go to **Account &gt; Users** where you can invite and add users to the managed customer account.
 5. Invited users will receive an e-mail with a link to get access to this new customer.
 For more details on user invitation, also see [meshCustomer](meshcloud.customer.md).

 ## Send messages to customer users

 Partner are able to send short notification messages to the users of their managed customer accounts.
-These notifications will be displayed upon login for the recipients.
+Recipients will see these notifications upon login.

 In order to send such a message: